 Is the vaccine safe for people taking medications that suppress the immune system?

 People who take medications that suppress the immune system are told that they should not take any “live vaccines”.
 These are vaccines that contain the actual virus that causes the disease but in an attenuated form, i.e. a weakened version of the virus that can replicate but doesn’t cause the disease.
 Examples are yellow fever and measles vaccines.
 In people with weakened immune system, there is a small risk that the attenuated virus could cause the disease.
 This is different from “inactive vaccines” which contain a virus whose genetic material has been destroyed so that it cannot infect cells and replicate (e.g. flu vaccines).
 Although a few live attenuated COVID-19 vaccines are being tested in trials (e.g. the BCG vaccine), none of the vaccines which are currently approved for use, or in the process of obtaining approval, are live vaccines.
 Therefore, there is no reason to believe that the currently available vaccines would be unsafe for immunocompromised people.

-However, the Pfizer-BioNTech and Moderna vaccines, which have been approved by Health Canada, have not been tested in people with compromised immune systems (or in people under the age of 16, or pregnant women), as they were excluded from the original trials.
-Based on the absence of safety or efficacy data in these groups of people, the Province of BC is not currently planning to administer the vaccine to people who are immunocompromised.
+However, the vaccines which have been approved by Health Canada, have not been tested in people with compromised immune systems, as they were excluded from the original trials.

 How effective are the vaccines?